cuplv/droidel/README.md

 Installation
 ------------
+Droidel has been tested on JDK 7.
+There are known issues with JDK 8.

 Installing Droidel requires Scala 2.10.2 or later, sbt, maven, and ant.
 Droidel depends on [WALA](https://github.com/wala/WALA) and it also uses the [JPhantom](http://cgi.di.uoa.gr/~smaragd/jphantom-oopsla13.pdf) [tool](https://github.com/gbalats/jphantom).
 To install Droidel, run the following from Droidel's top-level directory:

 (1) Download and build unmanaged dependencies using the provided script: